Ayesha-In-Data/Excel-Dashboard-Project/README.md

 # Excel-Dashboard-Project
 The project involved working with a dataset of bike sales, which included detailed customer information such as marital status, gender, income, education, occupation, region, age, and commute distance.

 Project Tasks and Operations:

-The primary objective was to clean the data and create an insightful sales dashboard.
-Below are the key steps and operations performed:

 1.Data Cleaning: